ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 ## 4. Macros

+Macros where possible should follow the [standard names](Macro-Naming).
 If a macro can be set as part of the IOC (and can be reasonably set in the GUI) then a config file should be added to the run directory which contains a list of macros (i.e. `..\EPICS\ioc\master\<IOC Name>\iocBoot\<IOC Instance Name>\config.xml).
 The file is of the form:

 ```
 <?xml version="1.0" ?>